CrossNox/YouConfigMe/README.md

 ```

 This will install several code formatting tools and set them up to run before commits.
 Also, it will run tests before pushing.

+You might find `nox` quite useful to run tests and ensure linting is as expected.

 ### Docs
 To update the docs to the latest changes